Steve Byrd

-In 1978 he replaced Paul Simon in Ian North's band Neo, a new wave band formed in 1977.
+In 1978 he replaced Robin Simon in Ian North's band Neo, a new wave band formed in 1977.
 Neo recorded an album in Ian Gillan's studio, and after Gillan had heard them he hired Byrd and bassist John McCoy for his own band, which was also called Gillan.

 The band recorded their first album Gillan in September 1978.
 It was not released in the UK but sold well as an import.